DevSDK/devsdk.github.io/_includes/post-announce.md

 Please understand me when I use wrong words or grammar.

-If you find some wrong or non-understandable sentence, please write comments below.
+If you find some mistake or non-understandable sentence, please write comments below.

 ---
 <br>